trahier/RL_project_sailing/README.md

 Your submission will be evaluated based on:

 1. **Agent Validity (Pass/Fail)**: Your agent must pass validation checks
-2. **Training Scenario Performance**: Performance across the three training scenarios
+2. **Training Initial Windfield Performance**: Performance across the three training initial windfields
-3. **Test Scenario Performance**: Performance on the hidden test scenario
+3. **Test Initial Windfield Performance**: Performance on the hidden test initial windfield

 The final grade will be calculated based on a weighted combination of these factors.
-An agent that successfully reaches the goal in all three training scenarios is already on track to achieve a strong grade.
+An agent that successfully reaches the goal in all three training initial windfields is already on track to achieve a strong grade.

-**Note**: A valid agent that can consistently reach the goal in all training scenarios will already have a grade close to the median.
-Exceptional performance on the test scenario and creative approaches can further improve your grade.
+**Note**: A valid agent that can consistently reach the goal in all training initial windfields will already have a grade close to the median.
+Exceptional performance on the test initial windfield and creative approaches can further improve your grade.

 ### Challenge Timeline

 - **Duration**: 2 weeks
 - **Submission Limit**: Maximum 4 submissions per week
-- **Leaderboard Updates**: Mondays and Thursdays (showing performance on the test scenario)
+- **Leaderboard Updates**: Mondays and Thursdays (showing performance on the test initial windfield)

-All submissions will be evaluated on both training and test scenarios, but test scenario results will only be shared during leaderboard updates.
-This prevents overfitting to the test scenario while still providing feedback on generalization ability.
+All submissions will be evaluated on both training and test initial windfields, but test initial windfield results will only be shared during leaderboard updates.
+This prevents overfitting to the test initial windfield while still providing feedback on generalization ability.

 ## Good Luck!